Josh Griffith: Career

 Griffith began his writing career on Santa Barbara in 1988 and continued writing for the show until 1991 when he moved over to One Life to Live, where he began as an associate head writer under Michael Malone before being promoted to co-head writer in early 1992.
 Under his and Malone's tenure at One Life to Live, the show won a Daytime Emmy Award for Outstanding Writing in 1994.
 Griffith left the show in early 1995.
+After that, he co-created with Michael Malone, the soap 13 Bourbon Street for Fox, but it never aired.

 In 1997, Griffith was co-creator of the NBC Daytime soap opera Sunset Beach along with Robert Guza Jr. The show ran for nearly three years before being cancelled in December 1999.
 In the spring of 2003, Griffith and Michael Malone returned to One Life to Live for a second stint as head writers, however they remained with the show for just a year.
 After leaving, Griffith became a script writer on CBS Daytime's As the World Turns under head writer Hogan Sheffer, who shortly afterwards stepped down as head writer.
 He would later return to the show briefly between 2009 and 2010.

 In 2006, vice president of CBS Daytime, Barbara Bloom, brought Griffith over to The Young and the Restless as a creative consultant and breakdown writer under executive producer and head writer Lynn Marie Latham; within three months, he was promoted to co-executive producer to work alongside of Latham.

 Griffith assumed full executive producer duties after Latham was fired for joining the 2007-2008 Writers Guild of America strike.
 During the strike, Griffith became a strikebreaker, adopting financial core status so that he could work while Guild members were on strike.

 In December 2007, Maria Arena Bell became his co-head writer.